 The Eastern Branch is planning several behind-the-scenes tours of gardens and museums located in the Branch over the next several months.
 The tours are opportunities for Eastern Branch members to connect informally and gain exclusive access to these locations.

-Entomology at the Smithsonian National Museum of Natural History
+Entomology at the American Museum of Natural History

 Time: 10:00 AM - 12:00 PM (Eastern Time)

 Additional Information: This tour is limited to Eastern Branch members only.
-Due to space limitations additional guests are not permitted.
+The space is limited to 25 people.
+Each registrant is allowed to bring one guest.